What MBE Practice Questions to Use & Where to Find Them

 We are often asked what practice questions to use when preparing for the MBE?

 Our answer is always the same… take practice questions from as many different sources as possible.
 If you can afford it, you should take a mix of NCBE, BarBri, and Kaplan questions.
+You can also use Adaptibar, as their software contains all of the released NCBE questions.
 This will get you acclimated to different styles and difficulty of questions, so you’ll be more prepared on exam day.

 Here are some sources of practice questions, and where to find them.